Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Conclusion

+We have studied the classical and quantum properties of the coupled top model in the absence and the presence of nonlinear torsion in the individual top.
+In the absence of nonlinear torsion of each top, the system becomes the well-known Feingold-Peres (FP) model.
+Besides the FP model, we also extensively study the coupled top model for two nonzero torsion (NZT) cases: torsion strengths of the individual top are equal (NZT-I), and torsion strengths are equal in magnitude but opposite in sign (NZT-II).
+The quantum version of the FP model and the NZT-II model follow the BDI symmetry class or chiral orthogonal symmetry class, one of the nonstandard symmetry classes.
+However, these two models are different from the perspective of permutation symmetry: the FP model has this symmetry, but the NZT-II model does not.
 On the other hand, the NZT-I model has permutation symmetry but does not have chiral symmetry.
-Therefore, the NZT-I model does not follow any nonstandard symmetry class.
+Therefore, the NZT-I model does not follow any nonstandard symmetry class; it is a member of one of the standard threefold symmetry classes of Wigner-Dyson.
 Interestingly, we have obtained the NZT-II model from the NZT-I model by breaking the permutation symmetry via setting the torsion strengths of the two tops opposite in sign.
 The breaking of the permutation symmetry in the NZT-I model facilitates the construction of a chirality operator for the NZT-II model.
 We have also studied entanglement between the two tops as a function of the coupling strength by calculating the von Neumann entropy.
-The most important observation of this paper is that, for the systems with BDI symmetry class (FP and NZT-II), the QPT (the phase transition of the ground state), the DT (the phase transition of the ground state), and the transition in the entanglement happens simultaneously.
-However, in the NZT-I system, the QPT and the DT do not coincide; however, individually, these quantum transitions coincide with the corresponding entanglement transition.
+The most important outcome of this study is that, for the systems with BDI symmetry class (FP and NZT-II models), the transition in ground and excited energies and the transition in the entanglement happen simultaneously.
+However, in the NZT-I model, the transitions in the same energy states do not coincide; however, individually, these transitions coincide with the corresponding entanglement transition.
 Interestingly, all these transitions are consistent with the stability of the fixed points of the underlying classical dynamical systems.